khalidw/Optimizing_a_Pipeline_in_Azure-ML/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-This is first of the four projects required for fullfilment of the Nanodegree **Machine Learning Engineer with Microsoft Azure** from **Udacity**.
+This is first of the three projects required for fullfilment of the Nanodegree **Machine Learning Engineer with Microsoft Azure** from **Udacity**.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.